Skip to main content

 FAQ

-If you have a question that is not covered on this page, please contact us at cfanim@cs.byu.edu, call (801) 422-7323 to reach the BYU Design Department, or call (801) 422-3027 for the BYU Computer Science Department.
+If you have a question that is not covered on this page, please contact us at cfanim@cs.byu.edu or call (801) 422-7323 to reach the BYU Design Department or (801) 422-3027 for the BYU Computer Science Department.

 Frequently Asked Questions

-• You do not need to be a member of The Church of Jesus of Latter Day Saints to be accepted into BYU or the BYU Animation Program.
+• You do not need to be a member of The Church of Jesus Christ of Latter-day Saints to be accepted into BYU or the BYU Animation Program.
 However, if you are not a member of the Church, you will still be required to live the BYU Honor Code and complete the University General Education requirements.
 Such requirements include various math, English, history, and religion courses.

 • At the end of your sophomore year, faculty advisors will help you select a primary and secondary area of study.
 Sophomore classes provide a well-rounded foundation in design and 3D generalist skills.
 Elective study areas include Design, Story, Technical Direction/Programming, Modeling, Shading, Lighting, Rigging, Animation, Previs, CFX, and FX.
 The Capstone selection offers specialized training in either Film or Game Production.